Code-Institute-Submissions/roy-finch-interactive-webpage_AprResub/README.md

 During production I had a few names in mind which was either dig up or dig out, or some form of dig related name.
 I wanted to try and just keep the name simple but effected.
 This name served a simple purpose for it too be a basic name that is easy to read and effective at showing the user what we are about.
 I rebelieve the title that I have sepected was in fact very fundementally self-explanitory, giving the user a little bit of a jokey catchy name.

+Also as the idea is to create a text box I have indented and centered the text in an effect to make the text presented as though its a script or spoken piece of text for the game.
+I want to do this as a way to display to the user that the external text is an actual output for the users actions and any reactions from the JavaScript.

 <h2>Finalizing</h2>

 <h2>Bibliography</h2>